Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Ability to undo actions

-‘Undo’ refers to the saving grace that the users look for after they’ve already executed an action, and suddenly realize that they want to take it back.
-(Think of Gob Bluth in Arrested Development saying, “I’ve made a huge mistake”.)
+"Undo" refers to the saving grace that the users look for after they’ve already executed an action, and suddenly realize that they want to take it back.
+(Think of Gob Bluth in Arrested Development saying: “I’ve made a huge mistake”.)

-The action could be high or low stakes, and that difference generally tells us as designers how to approach the ‘undo’.
-If it’s something routine or low stakes, maybe a small notification appears for a few moments at the edge of the screen confirming your action and providing an undo button.
+The action could be high or low stakes, and that difference generally tells us as designers how to approach the "Undo".
+If it’s something routine or low stakes, maybe a small notification appears for a few moments at the edge of the screen confirming your action and providing an Undo button.
 If it’s something with greater weight that could severely impact the value or workflow of the platform, a more obtrusive solution could be more appropriate.

-Undo example pattern:
+Undo pattern example

-Many platforms have an undo action as a nice, subtle fallback for users.
+Many platforms have an Undo action as a nice, subtle fallback for users.
 The most popular example is probably Gmail, but we also see this in task management systems.
-Usually, it appears for a short period of time at the bottom somewhere—the assumption is that the majority of the time, the user isn’t going to need it and that the stakes are fairly low.
+Usually, it appears for a short period of time at the bottom somewhere; the assumption is that the majority of the time, the user isn’t going to need it and that the stakes are fairly low.

 Matching Between the System and the Real World is the second of the 10 Heuristic Principles that form the UX foundations of design.
 You can read our deep dive into how each of the ten principles applies in the enterprise UX world.